beautifier/js-beautify/CONTRIBUTING.md

 ##Web
 Merge changes from `master` to `gh-pages` branch.
 This is very low cost and can be done whenever is convenient.
-If doing a general release, update the `bower.json` file to the new version and commit the change.

 ##Python
 NOTE: For now, we'd like to keep python and node version numbers synchronized,